Use this page to configure the debugger behavior.

 For security reasons, any request to a page on the built-in server from outside CLion is by default rejected and the authorization popup is displayed.

-To access the requested page, click Copy authorization URL to clipboard and paste the generated token in the address bar of the browser.
+To access the requested page, click Copy authorization URL to clipboard in the authorization popup and paste the generated token in the address bar of the browser.

 However this behavior may be annoying, for example, it may block your debugging session if manual intervention is impossible.
 To suppress displaying the authorization popup, select the Allow unsigned requests checkbox.